Vegz78/homebrew-gdb/README.md

 # [Domq GDB](https://github.com/domq/homebrew-gdb)
 Backported 8.0.1 GDB based on v10.1 working locally on MacOS and for remote debugging on the Mac from Visual Studio on Windows.

+Tested ok with Visual Studio 2019 on Windows and GDB on Mojave 10.14.6.

 Based heavily on https://github.com/domq/homebrew-gdb, here only with updated installation instructions and links.
 Please continue to prefer using [the original](https://github.com/domq/homebrew-gdb).

 Thank you very much for your great work and help, [@domq](https://github.com/domq)!